Eastern Beach Geelong: Everything You Need To Know

 If you are looking for fun things to do in Geelong, particularly for families, then Eastern Beach Victoria is the perfect place.

-From splashing in the Eastern Beach swimming enclosure to riding the Geelong Wheel, to playing in the Geelong fun park you’ll never run out of things to do.
+From splashing in the Eastern Beach swimming enclosure to riding the Geelong Wheel, to playing in the fun park you’ll never run out of things to do.

-Below is everything you need to know for a great day out at Eastern Beach Geelong.
-We’ve included all the main attractions, events, and activities, as well as where to eat, stay, park your car, and how to get there.
+We’ve included some of its history, the main attractions, events, and activities, as well as where to eat, stay, park your car, and how to get there.

 Eastern Beach Geelong History

-Part of the divine waterfront precinct, Eastern Beach is one of the most stunning places to visit in Geelong.
+Part of the waterfront precinct, Eastern Beach is one of the most stunning places to visit in Geelong.
 But it hasn’t always been the beautiful foreshore we see today.

-It was once considered to be an eye-sore as the area was made up of ugly steep cliffs that connected the town’s northern boundary with Corio Bay.
-This was the site of the first sea baths in the region.
-These fenced public bathing enclosures were built in 1844 and were segregated by gender.
+It was once considered to be an eye-sore as the area was made up of ugly, steep cliffs that connected the town’s northern boundary with Corio Bay.

 In September 1927 the contractors J.C.
 Taylor And Sons were hired to redevelop the whole area.
 The redevelopment was completed in stages and involved flattening the cliffs, land reclamation, and the building of a mile-long sea wall.

-The project cost 40,000 pounds, a tonne of money in those days, but it was seen as an investment in the city.
-How right they were!
-Eastern Beach became a popular recreation area for locals and their families.
+The project cost 40,000 pounds, a heap of money in those days, but it was seen as an investment in the city.

-In the 1960s the foreshore became less popular as more people owned cars and preferred to visit the coastal beaches in Geelong.
 Over time the area fell into disrepair and after decades of neglect by 1984 the promenade was so decayed it was considered dangerous.

-In 1993, the city council announced that it was to completely restore Eastern Beach.
-(Yay!)
 The swimming enclosure, children’s pool, and dive tower were brought back to life.
 While the refurbishment of the kiosk saw its second floor open as a restaurant.

-Eastern Beach Reserve
+Eastern Beach Reserve & Spanish Stairs

 The grassy slopes of Eastern Beach Reserve have been a favourite Geelong attraction since opening in the 1930s.

-Climb the stairs and at the top you’ll find the grand Corio Villa (1856), this picture-perfect house and its neighbouring properties are some of Geelong’s most prestigious and sought-after addresses.
+Climb the stairs and at the top, you’ll find the grand Corio Villa (1856), this picture-perfect house and its neighbouring properties are some of Geelong’s most prestigious and sought-after addresses.
 (Sigh…)

 Fun Fact: Geelong kids have been sliding down the hills on boogie boards, cardboard, and even Macca’s trays for generations – yes, bones have been broken.